tylermaginnis/SOLIDify/readme.md

 ### Singleton

-The Singleton pattern is used to ensure that certain services, such as `SOLIDMetrics`, `ViolationFactory`, and `ProjectAnalyzer`, have only one instance throughout the application's lifecycle.
+The Singleton pattern is used to ensure that certain services, such as `SOLIDMetrics`, `ViolationFactory`, `ViolationFileDetailFactory`, `ViolationManager`, `ViolationFileDetailManager`, and `ProjectAnalyzer`, have only one instance throughout the application's lifecycle.
 This is achieved by registering these services as singletons in the `RegisterServices` method.
 This pattern helps in maintaining a single source of truth and managing shared resources efficiently.

 ### Factory